-A lot has been written about solo travelling.
-Travelers from around the world are doing this from decades.
-Chasing the unknown, all under the company of their own solitude.
+“People have been solo travelling the world for decades – chasing the unknown, all under the company of their own solitude.
 There is some excitement in it.
-Some addiction.
-Feeling a bout of the jitters while planning where to head next – is a kind of adventure in itself.
+Feeling a bout of jitters while planning your next journey alone, is a kind of adventure in itself” Footloose Dev

-I remember the first time I traveled on my own, I had no intention of doing it.
-I was desperately looking for a partner – calling, texting everyone I knew – hoping someone would tag along.
-But nope.
-It seemed everyone was busy, trying to save their holidays for the last month of the year, as if they all wanted to spend them, almost uselessly, struggling to be a part of crowded beaches in Goa, chasing beautiful girls and getting wasted, drinking alcohol.
-To hell with, I had to go alone.
+I remember the first time I travelled on my own, I had no intention of doing it.
+I was desperately looking for a partner – calling, texting everyone I knew, hoping someone would tag along.
+But I found no one.
+It seemed everyone was busy sorting out their lives, or perhaps saving their holiday to celebrate the new year at the crowded beaches of Goa.

 No, I am not saying it out of ego.
-I am saying it because I got into solo travelling by force, and as I completed my first journey alone, I realised how amazing and invigorating solo travelling can be, than travelling in a group.
+I am saying it because that’s how I got into solo travelling – out of helplessness.
+And as I completed one solo journey, after the other, I realised how amazing and invigorating solo travelling can be than travelling in a group.

 Solo Traveling Helps You Lose Your Fear

-Solo travelling makes you a complete new person.
+Solo travelling makes you a completely new person.
 You start counting on yourself rather than counting on others.
 It makes you confident about the choices you make and allows you to explore more about yourself.
-Each day travelled alone makes you a stronger and positive person.
+Each day travelled alone is like a journey within.

 Your Journeys Become More Awesome As You Meet New & Interesting Friends